This post may contain affiliate links.

 Pollution From Manufacturing

 Manufacturing consumer goods generates substantial pollution.
-Factories release harmful emissions into the air, contributing to climate change and respiratory issues.
+Factories emit harmful air pollutants, contributing to climate change and respiratory issues.
 Water bodies are contaminated with toxic chemicals and waste, affecting aquatic life and human health.
 Soil pollution from industrial waste makes land infertile and unsuitable for agriculture.

 Waste Generation